cityssm/tip-of-the-month/README.md

 ![Wizard](wizard.png)

+## October 2024

+- 🔗 [Use mail merge for bulk email, letters, labels, and envelopes](https://support.microsoft.com/en-us/office/use-mail-merge-for-bulk-email-letters-labels-and-envelopes-f488ed5b-b849-4c11-9cff-932c49474705) - Instructions on how to personalize Word documents and Outlook emails using a template and a contact list.
+- 🔗 [Microsoft To Do](https://to-do.office.com) - Built into Microsoft's 365 environment, simple to do lists.
+Useful for simple task lists.
+Shareable with others to manage projects together.
+Available through your browser, or via an app.
+- 📖 [Open by design: How open source can drive sustainable urban development](https://www.undp.org/publications/open-design-how-open-source-can-drive-sustainable-urban-development) - If you're not familiar with the concept of open source software and how cities can benefit from it, the United Nations Development Programme has a great primer for you.
+The City of Sault Ste.
+Marie is highlighted on page 48. 🎉

 ## September 2024

 - 🐝 [Bee Cyber Safe!](https://cityssm.github.io/national-bee-day/puns.html) - A collection of bee-related puns about cyber security from the IT department's award winning door.